Title

 The Board of Nursing mandates a strict dress code for examinees in the Nurses Licensure Examination, prohibiting entry to those not in the prescribed uniform, to promote professionalism and discipline within the nursing field.

-Female examinees must wear the Clinical Uniform with white shoes and white stockings, but without the nameplate, school insignia/logo, and pin.
+Clinical uniform with white shoes and white stockings, but without nameplate, school insignia/logo, and pin.

-If they arrive late for that particular examination subject, they shall not be allowed to take the examination due to tardiness.
+No. If they arrive later and are already late for that particular examination subject, they shall likewise not be allowed to take the examination for being late.

-This Resolution took effect fifteen (15) days after its complete publication in the Official Gazette or in any newspaper of general circulation in the Philippines.
+After fifteen (15) days following its complete publication in the Official Gazette or in any newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster